crj0139/seqpresser/README.md

 <p align="left">
   <img src="misc/seqp.jpg" width="600" title="seqp_logo">
 </p>
-Tools for preparing sequencing data for deep learning
+Seqpresser is a toolkit for preparing sequencing data for deep learning, specifically for downstream neural networks.
+The stapler.py program was designed to be a useful, simple tool for quickly increasing public sequencing read support for training graph neural networks that are intended to (re)assemble user-specified reads.
+The simstapler.py program is intended to quickly generate large amounts of simulated reads from a reference genome(s), which can later be independently re-assembled via an OLC-based assembler and compared to the original simulated read source for graph training.

 ### Dependencies
-- [sra-tools](https://github.com/ncbi/sra-tools) (needs prefetch and fasterq-dump)
+- [sra-tools](https://github.com/ncbi/sra-tools) (needs SRA  prefetch and fasterq-dump in PATH)
 - [bedtools](https://github.com/arq5x/bedtools2)
 - [minimap2](https://github.com/lh3/minimap2) (>= 2.26)
 - [samtools](https://github.com/samtools/samtools) (>= 1.15.1)